 The main difference between ATES and KAST is the introduction to terrain class 0 - Non avalanche terrain.
 The Norwegian model also focuses more on cornices instead of glaciers.
 In Norway many severe accidents happens in relation to cornices.
 Cornices are marked with warning signs in the KAST map for the classified trips.

-The map series also contains a layer called AutoKAST that covers all of Norway and parts of Svalbard.
+The KAST map series series contains a layer called AutoKAST that covers all of Norway and parts of Svalbard.
 This layer is generated with using an automatic algoritm.
 The layer contains the terrain classes challenging and complex in an overview scale.
-When you zoom further in it will be replaced with a map showing slope angle in combination with modelled short and middle range runouts.
+When you zoom further in it will be replaced with a map showing slope angle in combination with modelled short, middle and long range runouts.